Bira/octopus-carnival/_posts/2016-10-02-pathfinder-df-barbarian.md

 ### Design Notes

-Amiri spent 1 point in extra starting cash so she could purchase the big sword.
+Amiri spent 2 points in extra starting cash so she could purchase the big sword.

 Unlike the standard DF 1 Barbarian, Amiri lacks Gigantism, and thus is